-At CML we collect different types of information about our users for four main reasons:
+At CWC we collect different types of information about our users for four main reasons:

 - To provide personalised services unique to individual users.

 - To help us to monitor and improve the services we offer

 - To sell advertising space on the site, the income from which is used to support us in our mission to build a new media and distributed to our writers based on our values.

 - If we have permission from the user, to market services to them.

 There may be other privacy policies that apply to certain services we provide.
 Please read these when you register or subscribe for these services on these sites.

 - We do our very best to protect your privacy by using security and technology appropriately.